kargarta/resilient-rl-cbf/README.md

 **Resilient RL + CBF for Multi‑Robot Safety & Adversary-Aware Exploration**

-A Robotarium-based research codebase that combines Reinforcement Learning (DDPG-style actor–critic) with Control Barrier Functions (CBF) and consensus-style adversary estimation to enable resilient multi‑robot exploration and leader–follower tracking under sensing/communication attacks (FDI / DoS).
+A Robotarium-based research codebase that combines Reinforcement Learning (DDPG-style actor–critic) with Control Barrier Functions (CBF) and consensus-style adversary estimation to enable resilient multi‑robot exploration and leader–follower tracking under sensing/communication Adversarial.
 The project was developed for research in multi‑robot localization, resilient control, and adversarial-aware exploration.

 ---